-As a second language user and learner, Olga finds the ENACT app to be an excellent and exciting idea.
-"ENACT is like TikTok, but for people who want to study languages," she describes.
-She also refers to the app as "a kind of direct democracy" because it allows everyone to produce their cultural artefacts and, therefore, choose how they want their culture to be perceived.
-Finally, Olga expresses hope that there will be even more material in the app in the future so that she can continue using it for learning about new cultures and languages.
+As a second language user and learner, Olga found the ENACT app to be an excellent and exciting idea.
+"ENACT is like TikTok, but for people who want to study languages," she explained.
+She also referred to the app as "a kind of direct democracy" because it allows everyone to produce their cultural artefacts and, therefore, choose how they want their culture to be perceived.
+Finally, Olga expressed hope that there will be even more material in the app in the future so that she can continue using it for learning about new cultures and languages.

-Case study - Working with Cultura Foundation
+Case study: Working with Cultura Foundation